 - Help with any kind of technology in a person-centred way

-- Providing eye health and information to people with sight loss
+- Providing eye health and information to people with sight loss and their families.

 - Fostering the development of peer and group-based social support, so that people with sight loss can learn from each other